dopeboy/curriculum-2.0/units/2-HTML/lessons/3-listTable/README.md

 ### Key points

 * Lists can be ordered or unordered depending on the tag you use.
-* A table can be used to organize information inline on a webpage.
+* Almost anything can be placed in a table, not just text.
+* You often see tables on weboages and don't even notice it.

 ### Assessment